Tista93/Conways_Game_of_life/README.md

-# This is a simple implementation of Conway's GoL in Python 3.
+## A simple and straightforward implementation of Conway's GoL in Python 3.
 ### No complicated frameworks were used.
-Easy to understand for beginners and (early) intermediates
+Easy to understand if you know the basics

 ** How it works:
 - There are 2 ways you can use this program by manipulating the code: